-A stroke occurs when blood flow to the brain is interrupted, reduced or cut off.
-Within minutes of a stroke, brain cells begin to die and cause the person to experience sudden symptoms, including numbness/tingling, vision changes, trouble speaking and/or confusion.
-A stroke is a medical emergency, and prompt treatment is critical.
-If acted upon early, brain damage can be minimized.
+A stroke occurs when blood flow to the brain is interrupted or if there is bleeding into the brain.
+Within minutes of a stroke, brain cells are injured and begin to die which causes the person to experience sudden neurological symptoms such as weakness, numbness/tingling, trouble speaking and severe headache.
+Stroke is a medical emergency and prompt treatment is critical.
+If treated early, brain damage from a stroke can be minimized.

-There are three major types of stroke: ischemic, hemorrhagic, and transient ischemic attack (TIA).
+There are three major types of stroke: ischemic, transient ischemic attack (TIA) and hemorrhagic.

 Endovascular thrombectomy: Through a tiny incision in the skin, usually in the groin, and using live x-ray guidance, an interventional radiologist can precisely navigate special catheters and stent devices to restore blood flow to the part of the brain that is not receiving blood due to blockage by a blood clot.
 The faster this blood flow is restored, the better the chances for good recovery from the stroke.